Stianhn/itera-feedback/CONTRIBUTING.md

 ## Reviewing pull requests

 Submitted pull requests should be reviewed and tested by others.
 Therefore, you should generally not merge your own pull requests.
+An exception to this is when the pull request cannot be merged trivially and conflicts has to be resolved.
+Since these are usually best handled by the author of the pull request, it is acceptable to merge your own pull request when given the go-ahead from another developer.

 To review a pull request, you check out the branch and check that all the tests run, using `grunt eslint`.
 The code should be sufficiently tested in order to